nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile.md

 ### Workflows
 All Nuxeo documents evolve according to defined lifecycle.
 See [workflows]({{page space='USERDOC' page='workflows'}}) documentation for more details.
 On mobile, default serial and parallel workflows are implemented.

-On documents, document lists or collections, access the contextual menu by clicking the overflow button and click "Start Process" to choose the workflow type.
+On documents, document lists or collections, access the contextual menu by clicking the overflow button and click on **Start Process** to choose the workflow type.
 When consulting a document with a task to process, a banner (black in the screenshot below) allows a direct access to the task screen.

 <div>
 <table class="hover" style="border: 0px;">